-First as a resident in Loretto Hall and now a Resident Assistant for students navigating their first year of college, Joelle has gained an understanding of and appreciation for the friendship, mentorship, leadership and professional opportunities that come with living on campus.
+Joelle was a resident of Loretto hall before becoming a Resident Assistant.
+In helping students navigate their first year of college, Joelle gained an understanding of and appreciation for the friendship, mentorship, leadership and professional opportunities that come with living on campus.

-In Joelle’s three years at Emmanuel College, her residence life experience has extended far beyond the four walls of her home away from home.
-She calls the personal and professional opportunities she’s had outside of the classroom “a second education,” and she looks forward to taking these valuable skills with her when she graduates in the spring of 2016.
+In Joelle's years at Emmanuel College, her residence life experience extended far beyond the four walls of her home away from home.
+She called the personal and professional opportunities she had outside of the classroom "a second education," and she looked forward to taking these valuable skills with her after graduation.

-As a resident of Loretto Hall in her first year, Joelle formed bonds with her classmates and her Resident Assistant (RA), which soon served as a catalyst for her wanting to pay it forward as a friend and mentor in a leadership role.
-Currently an RA in Loretto for a second year, Joelle serves as a resource for new students who are navigating the transition to college – including feelings of homesickness, the newness of a college academic workload and the multitude of ways to get engaged with and involved in their new community.
+As a resident of Loretto Hall in her first year, Joelle formed bonds with her classmates and her Resident Assistant (RA), which served as a catalyst for her wanting to pay it forward as a friend and mentor in a leadership role.
+As an RA in Loretto, Joelle served as a resource for new students navigating the transition to college - including feelings of homesickness, the newness of a college academic workload and the multitude of ways to get engaged with and involved in their new community.

 "Living on a campus is a really crucial part of the college experience," Joelle said.
 "You'll never have this opportunity again, to have this kind of camaraderie, to make these unexpected friendships.
 It's invaluable - you can't put a price tag on it."

 Along with the convenience of being so close to class, the dining hall and the library, the opportunities to get involved in clubs, organizations and activities are a big piece of the campus puzzle, Joelle said.

 "Emmanuel isn't a suitcase school, there is always something going on.
 Living on campus and having access to all of that is essential to seeing the big college picture."